cohorte/cohorte-buildpack/Readme.md

 *run.js* startup configuration file should specify Cohorte's runtime version to be installed (if not specified, the latest version is used).

+If $runtime.txt* file is present, the specified Python version will be installed.
+Otherwise, this buildpack installs Python 3.4.0 by default.

+If requirements.txt is present, this buildpack installs the specified dependencies.

 `````
 {
   "cohorte-version" : "1.0.0",